j0292964/TELEGRAM-ALERT-1000X/README.md

 This bot monitors whale wallets and new coin launches and sends alerts via Telegram.

+This version can discover wallets that achieved big profits, and you can /clone or /unclone wallets directly from Telegram.
 ## 🛠 Setup (Render or Railway)

 0. **Python 3.13+**